-Adding a new stack

-Right click the Navigator and choose Add Stack|Duplicate Master, rename the new stack and click OK.
+Adding a new stack Duplicating the master Right click the Navigator and choose Add Stack|Duplicate Master, rename the new stack and click OK.

 The new stack is added to the Navigator.
 Click on each stack to display it in the Stack Editor and then edit as required.